Snowflake-Labs/vscode-snowsql-formatter/README.md

-# Sql Formatter
+# Snowflake SQL Formatter

-Format SQL files using the [sql-formatter-plus](https://github.com/kufii/sql-formatter-plus) npm package.
+Format SQL files using the [snowsql-formatter](https://github.com/Snowflake-Labs/snowsql-formatter) npm package.
+This plugin is a clone of the [vscode-sql-formatter](https://github.com/kufii/vscode-sql-formatter) with some snowflake specific changes added on.

 ## Configuration